codebyzain/openrapid_v3/README.md

 4. Beautiful logs including response time logging
 5. Built-in compression for faster response
 6. Start your first endpoint in just seconds

+### usage
+1. npm i
+2. nodemon start or pm2 start

+#### Troubleshooting

+If something happened or theres is an error. try to run npm i first then nodemon start